Sober Living Homes and Halfway Houses Near Me

 What Are Sober Living Homes?

-Sober living homes are group homes for those recovering from an addiction.
+Sober living homes are group homes for those recovering from drug or alcohol addiction.
 Most of these homes are privately owned, although some group homes are owned by businesses and may even be owned by charity organizations.
-Homes are usually located in quiet areas to help ensure a peaceful environment for individuals in early recovery.
+Sober living housing is usually located in quiet areas to help ensure a peaceful environment for individuals in early recovery.

-These types of homes are different from rehab centers; rehab centers generally offer a more intensive recovery experience and give residents less freedom.
+These types of recovery homes are different from drug rehab houses and facilities; rehab centers generally offer a more intensive recovery experience and give residents less freedom.
 People who reside in sober living facilities can usually come and go as they please as long as they follow certain rules.
 For example, sober living houses may require residents to be home by a certain time or to go to work during the day.
 Residents may also be subject to periodic drug testing to demonstrate ongoing sobriety.

 The primary rule in all sober living houses is that residents must stay sober.
 They are not allowed to use alcohol or drugs.
 In some cases, residents cannot use certain types of mouthwash or cook with certain ingredients, such as vanilla.
 These items could contain alcohol and might lead to false positives if the resident is subjected to a drug test.
 In addition, products such as these may increase the risk of relapse, as some residents might attempt to get drunk or high by misusing these items.
 Thus, some sober houses ban the use of items that contain alcohol.